'We cannot survive without insects'

 Read more: UN report warns risk to bees and other pollinators threatens human food supplies

 Sounds like a dystopia.
-What a world without insects look like?
+What would a world without insects look like?

 Pollination is necessary for most wild flowers.
 So if we lose most of our insects, then we're going to lose our wild flowers, which means that anything else that likes to eat wild plants will disappear.
 Insects are at the heart of every kind of ecological process you can think of.
 Without them, we would live in a sterile, dull world where we eke out a boring existence of eating bread and porridge.